theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

 <properties
-   pageTitle="Unterstützung der sicheren Kommunikation für Dienste in Service Fabric | Microsoft Azure" description="Übersicht über die Möglichkeiten zur Unterstützung der sicheren Kommunikation für Reliable Services, die in einem Azure Service Fabric-Cluster ausgeführt werden." services="service-fabric" documentationCenter=".net" authors="suchiagicha"
+   pageTitle="Help secure communication for services in Service Fabric | Microsoft Azure" description="Overview of how to help secure communication for reliable services that are running in an Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="suchiagicha"